The Ultimate 3-Day Banff Itinerary (With Map & Photos!)

 Johnson Lake

 Here’s one more lake in this area that you can consider visiting if you have extra time.
-Johnson Lake in Banff is a beautiful lake and popular swimming spot, as it’s one of the warmest lakes in the Rockies because it’s not glacier-fed!
+Johnson Lake in Banff is a beautiful lake and popular swimming spot.
+It’s one of the warmest lakes in the Rockies because it’s not glacier-fed!

 Johnson Lake is also a great spot for wildlife watching, as you might see elk, deer, bears, or even moose.